Position Title: Resource Development Coordinator

 - Develop a balanced funding mix of donor sources and solicitation programs tailored to the needs of the organization that will enable it to attract, retain and motivate donors and fundraising volunteers.

-- Identifies and creates opportunities for Board members to actively fundraise.
+- Identify and create opportunities for Board members to actively fundraise.

-- Prepares presentation and reports for Board and attends board meetings when needed.
+- Assist with preparation and reporting for Board and attend Board and Resource Development Committee meetings when needed.

 - Coordinate and implement all special events.

-- Manage the Mind the Gap tours with administrative support.
+- Assist with management of the Mind the Gap tours.

 - Adhere to the Association of Fundraising Professionals’ Ethical Guidelines.